Position: Use Sparse Autoencoders to Discover Unknowns: An SAE Primer

-\paragraph{Automatically interpreting neurons with language models.} While SAEs produce neurons in $\mathbf{z}$ that are theoretically interpretable, the task of actually producing a mapping from neurons to concepts is a separate one.
-Because there are many neurons to explain, prior work has focused on automatically generating explanations of SAE neurons\footnote{Many key works on neuron explanation interpret neurons in language or vision models directly, without SAEs \citep{bau_network_2017, hernandez_natural_2022, bills2023language, choi2024scaling}.
-The value proposition of SAEs is that, relative to the original model's neurons, SAE features are easier to explain with high fidelity.} (\citet{templeton2024scaling, oneill_disentangling_2024}, \textit{inter alia}).
-To interpret a neuron $i$, a basic approach is to prompt a language model with texts that have a high value of $\mathbf{z}[i]$ against those with a low value, and ask it to identify the shared concept in the high-valued texts.
-To evaluate the quality of the resulting concept description, one can use an LM to annotate texts for the presence of the concept, and measure agreement between the concept annotations and the true neuron activations.
-This framework gives us a quantitative measure for neuron interpretability: how well does a natural language explanation predict the neuron's activations?
+\paragraph{Automatically interpreting features with language models.} While SAEs produce features in $\mathbf{z}$ that are theoretically interpretable, generating a mapping from features to concepts is a separate challenge.
+There are too many features to explain manually, so prior work has focused on automatically generating explanations\footnote{Many key works on automatic explanation interpret neurons in language or vision models directly, without SAEs \citep{bau_network_2017, hernandez_natural_2022, bills2023language, choi2024scaling}.
+The value proposition of SAEs is that, compared to the original neurons, SAE features can be explained with much higher fidelity.} (\citet{templeton2024scaling, oneill_disentangling_2024}, \textit{inter alia}).
+To interpret a feature $i$, a basic approach is to prompt a language model with texts that have a high value of $\mathbf{z}[i]$ against those with a low value, and ask it to identify the shared concept in the high-valued texts.
+To evaluate the quality of the resulting concept description, one can use an LM to annotate a subset of texts for the presence of the concept, and measure agreement between the concept annotations and the true feature values.
+This framework yields a quantitative score for interpretability, measuring how well a feature can be explained in natural language.

-There are ongoing debates about how best to sample high- and low-valued texts both during explanation and during scoring in order to produce the ``best'' explanation \citep{bills2023language, gao_scaling_2024, movva_sparse_2025}.
-For example, even a generic explanation may distinguish the top-valued texts from random ones, but an overly specific one may miss medium-valued activations.
-Another proposal to score explanations asks an LM to generate text which contains the concept, and then measures whether the generated text indeed has a high activation \citep{caden2024open}.
-However, this does not resolve issues around explanation specificity.
-More broadly, there is no consensus for automatic neuron explanation; indeed, the choice should be grounded in the task the concepts are being used for.
+\paragraph{Other concept-based architectures.} It is helpful to contrast the capabilities of sparse autoencoders with seemingly-similar methods like concept bottleneck models \citep{koh2020concept}.
+While both have neurons that fire in the presence of concepts, in concept bottleneck models these concepts are \textit{prespecified} before training the model\footnote{In the original formulation, concepts are chosen by domain experts \citep{koh2020concept}; recent work uses language models to propose concepts \citep{sun_concept_2025, ludan_interpretablebydesign_2024}.
+In both cases, the concepts need to be known beforehand, either by an expert or an LLM.}, while in sparse autoencoders, the concepts are learned while training the model.
+In other words, in the case of SAEs, researchers need not know what concepts are useful beforehand.